A kiss can mean so many things; our field guide decodes the most important lip locks.

 b) Tongue Tango.
 Ideally an elegant ballet of tongue play, the Tongue Tango occurs when the tips of the tongues push off of each other and twist around.
 This kiss says "I think outside the box in and out of bed" This kiss, however, is a close relative of the dreaded Lizard Kiss, where tongues dart in a stabbing, lizard-like motion.
 What's the lizard's saying?
 "I am a creep."
 So be careful.

 c) He's Eating My Mouth.
 This kiss leaves the kissee with what we call a saliva beard.
 Basically, the kisser opens his or her mouth as wide as possible, rolls their tongue all around and down their partner's throat and then, inexplicably, slides it all over their poor partner's face.
-Pop Culture Reference Point: An episode Sex and The City, wherein Charlotte was forced to deal with a date literally licking her face.
-This kiss says, "I want you to think I'm really sexual and passionate but, in reality, I am totally oblivious to your vibe and will probably stink in bed.
+Pop Culture Reference Point: An episode of Sex And The City, wherein Charlotte was forced to deal with a date literally licking her face.
+This kiss says, "I want you to think I'm really sexual and passionate but in reality, I am totally oblivious to your vibe and will probably stink in bed.
 Big time."
-How To Fix A Bad Kisser

 7. Hard-mouth-closed.
 This one is featured in many classic films.
 It occurs when the leading man finally pins down his female nemesis/love interest and plants one on her.
 It's often accompanied by a wrist grab, so that you don't push him away, you firebrand!
 It says, "I'm going to teach you not to sass me and give me guff, by gum!"

 8. Against The Wall.
 "I want you so bad."
-Although this kiss usually happens spontaneously and in a semi-public setting (e.g. alleyway, bar bathroom, book reading, etc.), you always wish there was a bed nearby that you could collapse into, because—damn it!—this is hot!
-10 Surprising Facts About Kissing
+Although this kiss usually happens spontaneously and in a semi-public setting (e.g. alleyway, bar bathroom, book reading, etc.), you always wish there was a bed nearby that you could collapse into, because — damn it! — this is hot!

 9. The Bend Back.
 Old-fashioned and romantic, he leans in to you and bends you backward, often with one hand holding the small of your back, and the other placed gently against the side of your face.
 Swoony.
 This is generally for people who are uber-comfortable with each other, have a sense of humor and are absolutely crazy about each other.
 Pop Culture Case in Point: Carrie and Berger on SATC or, better yet, Rhett and Scarlett in Gone With The Wind.
 This kiss says, "Darling, I am yours.
 Hold onto your petticoats as my white steed approaches to whisk us away to fairy-land."
 Yeah, it's a fun one.